 By pairing engineers with leaders in our education, science, and justice and opportunity teams, we can bring technology to the table in new ways to help drive solutions.
 We are uniquely positioned to design, build, and scale software systems to help educators, scientists, and policy experts better address the myriad challenges they face.

 Our Technology team is seeking a User Experience Researcher to design/conduct mixed-method research and communicate research insights in a way that promotes impact on product design, development, and strategy.
-In this role, you will collaborate with cross-functional teammates and external partners in shaping the future of the Summit Learning Platform.
+In this role, you will collaborate with cross-functional teammates and external partners in shaping the future of the Summit Learning Program.

 - Collaborate with cross-functional partners to translate their curiosities into actionable research questions